Battle for Iraq and Syria in maps

 Setting up a state governed under strict Islamic law has long been a goal of many jihadists.

-Based on a details posted on Twitter earlier this year, the map below shows 16 "wilayats", or provinces, that Isis claims to control or where it claims to have a presence.
+Based on a details posted on Twitter earlier this year, the map below shows 16 "wilayats", or provinces, that IS claims to control, or where it claims to have a presence.

-The areas where Isis is operating largely match areas where its predecessor, al-Qaeda in Iraq (AQI), was active during the peak of the sectarian insurgency in 2006.
+The areas where IS is operating largely match areas where its predecessor, al-Qaeda in Iraq (AQI), was active during the peak of the sectarian insurgency in 2006.